List of rugby union playing countries

-This list shows each country which has a union affiliated to World Rugby, the international governing body for rugby union.
-It also shows the number of registered clubs playing in each country, official referees and the number of registered players broken down by gender and age group.
+This list shows each country which has a union affiliated to World Rugby, the international governing body of rugby union.
+It also shows the number of registered clubs playing in each country, official referees, and the number of registered players, broken down by gender and age group.

-In 2023, the total number of registered players increased from 5.82 million to 8.4 million, these numbers are all estimates.
+In 2023, the total number of registered players increased from 5.82 million to 8.4 million.
+These numbers are all estimates.